Wednesday, September 30, 2009

 |Thanks to @GratefulSeconds for the ad.
 Where was Slade's?|

 Fellow scholar @GratefulSeconds found this long-lost date, with the Keith and Donna Band playing on the Mendocino coast on a Monday night.
 It's murky where Slade's actually was.
-It may have been somewhat south of Mendocino proper.
+It may have been somewhat south of Mendocino proper. [update: Slade's was in the town of Mendocino, at Lansing and Ukiah).

 |Keith and Donna play a weekend at Slade's.|